 After you import an existing image to Compute Engine, optimize those images so they can use features specific to the Compute Engine environment.

-Install the Linux Guest Environment on the running VM instance you created after importing your existing image.
+Install the guest environment on the running VM instance you created after importing your existing image.
 Access the VM instance via SSH with a user account you created before importing it or via Interactive Serial Console to perform the installation.

 Configure your imported image for Compute Engine